privacy-scaling-explorations/zkevm-docs/src/architecture/evm-circuit/multi-step.md

     - `dst_offset = memOffset = 0`
     - `bytes_left = length = 32`

-Then, in every step we check if `src_offset < src_end`, if not, we need to disabe the source lookup and fill zeros into destination.
+Then, in every step we check if `src_offset < src_end`, if not, we need to disable the source lookup and fill zeros into destination.
 Then add the `*_offset` by the amount of bytes we process at a step, and subtract `bytes_left` also by it, then propagate them to next step.

 ## Conclusion